(Editor's Note: For developments that took place since this edition went to press, please click here.)

 On Thursday, the FCC considers new rules for reauctioning spectrum to be tapped by first responders for a nationwide wireless broadband network designed to improve their communications capabilities.
 The agency hopes to enter into a public-private partnership to enable construction of the network, but failed to attract a minimum bid when it sought to sell the frequencies this year.

-This article appears in the Sep.
-27, 2008, edition of National Journal Daily.
+This article appears in the September 27, 2008 edition of NJ Daily.